Why should you be looking for dog friendly hikes in Perth? Well there are two things in life that we know make you feel good:

-The 2.5km off-lead, dog-friendly walk trail is shared with cyclists and other walkers, so be sure to give them plenty of distance if they need to pass you and your dog.
+The 2.5km off-lead, dog-friendly walk trail is shared with cyclists and other walkers.
+For this reason, be sure to give them plenty of distance if they need to pass you and your dog.
 The water in the lake can be hazardous, so make sure your dog doesn’t ingest any on your loop.

 Spectacles Aboriginal Heritage Trail, Kwinana

 The Spectacles have great opportunities for bird watching.
-Interpretive signs explain the story of traditional life as told by a Nyoongar elder and there is a bird hide located in the wetlands.
+Along the way you will find interpretive signs which explain the story of traditional life as told by a Nyoongar elder.
+There is also a bird hide located in the wetlands.

-The 4.7km long Aboriginal Heratige Trail is a loop trail that circuits a wetland lake.
+The 4.7km long Aboriginal Heritage Trail is a loop trail that circuits a wetland lake.

-The Biara Boardwalk Trail leads from the McLaughlain Road car park (on the eastern side of the lake system) to the Biara Bird Hide and then to a 130m boardwalk that leads into the centre of a shady paperbark forest.
+The Biara Boardwalk Trail starts from the McLaughlain Road car park (on the eastern side of the lake system).
+Walk along this trail to the Biara Bird Hide.
+The trail then heads to a 130m boardwalk that leads into the centre of a shady paperbark forest.

-Dogs on leads are welcome but care needs to be taken to watch for snakes which are occasionally seen on the path.
+Dogs on leads are welcome but care needs to be taken.
+Snakes are occasionally seen on the path so watch for these.